 Select LIDAR Layer to Process

-This section controls the selection of the LIDAR layer to be processed from the available LIDAR layers contained within the project.
+This section controls the selection of the specific LIDAR layer to be processed from the available LIDAR layers contained within the project.

 Merge LIDAR Data